sap-tutorials/Tutorials/tutorials/iot-ds-1-define-actions/iot-ds-1-define-actions.md

   - How to create a Decision Support Configuration

 ---
-In this tutorial, we'll create a streaming rule for high greenhouse temperature which triggers an action of type Decision Support.
-This action will in turn trigger another action of type In-App Notification which creates Fiori Notifications for a set of recipients.
-We'll also define a Decision Support configuration with two options.
-One is a Quick Create application and the other one is a Fiori Navigation.
+In this tutorial, you'll create a streaming rule for high greenhouse temperature which triggers an action of type Decision Support.
+This action will in turn trigger another action of type In-App Notification which creates SAP Fiori Notifications for a set of recipients.
+You'll also define a Decision Support configuration with two options.
+One is a Quick Create application and the other one is a SAP Fiori Navigation.

 [ACCORDION-BEGIN [Step 1: ](Create rule context)] Please complete the prerequisites before starting this step.